ORIGINAL RESEARCH article

 The raw data supporting the conclusions of this article will be made available by the authors, without undue reservation, to any qualified researcher.

 TR, HN, PS, RV, MA, and LB: conceived and designed the research.
-TR, HN, KR, BK, and LB: performed the experiments.
+SF, TR, HN, KR, BK, and LB: performed the experiments.
 KR and BK: contributed the reagents.
-TR, PS, RV, MA, and LB: collected and provided the clinical data.
+TR, SF, PS, RV, MA, and LB: collected and provided the clinical data.
 TR, HN, BK, PS, MA, and LB: interpreted the data.
 TR, HN, MA, and LB: performed the statistical analysis.
 TR, HN, PS, and LB: wrote the initial draft.
 All authors critically revised and approved the manuscript and are accountable for the accuracy and integrity of the work.

 We acknowledge support by the DFG Open Access Publication Funds of the Ruhr-University Bochum (Ref.
 No. IN-1214264), just for financial support for publication charges.
 This had no impact on our study design or collection, analysis, and interpretation of our data.
 Further support was provided solely from institutional and/or departmental sources.